EXPLAINER: Could mask hamper ex-officer's image with jurors? - WTMJ

 Defense attorneys often try to cast defendants in a positive way by making sure they are wearing a suit that fits, getting them to smile at breaks in proceedings or asking their family or friends to appear in the courtroom.

-Chauvin’s defense attorney usually touches him on the shoulder when he’s introduced to the jury at the beginning of each day, when Chauvin is also allowed to briefly take his mask off.
+Chauvin’s defense attorney touched him on the shoulder while he was introduced during jury selection, when Chauvin was allowed to briefly take his mask off.

 Daly said it’s a way for the attorney to send a subtle message to jurors: “I’m not afraid of this guy.”